ddterm/gnome-shell-extension-ddterm/docs/Test.md

     tox [--sitepackages] -e pytest -- [--package=path] <other-options...>

-Before running tests, you need to [build the extension package].
+Before running tests, you need to [build the extension bundle].

-[build the extension package]: /docs/Build.md
+[build the extension bundle]: /docs/Build.md

-You either have to specify the path to the built package:
+You either have to specify the path to the built bundle:

     --package=path/to/ddterm@amezin.github.com.shell-extension.zip